aarya-pillai/customer-satisfaction-analytics-pipeline/README.md

 That change in my own satisfaction made me curious about what actually drives customer satisfaction in an e-commerce experience, and which operational factors have the biggest impact on it.
 And that's where this project started.

-And yes, it really happened.<br>
-And yes, I brag about it as if it were a personal achievement.

 <p align="left">
   <img src="amazon_keyboard_order.png" width="50%" alt="Amazon AULA F75 order history">
 </p>
----

 ## Business Problem